Europlanet Society Constitution

 (x) The Board may, in addition, appoint up to three voting or non-voting co-opted members.
 Each appointment of a co-opted member shall be made at a regular or special meeting of the Board called under clause 9.
 Co-opted members shall not serve as Board members for more than four years.

-(xi) The Board shall have the power of appointing an organisation (“The Executive Office”) to act as the agent of the Board with the delegated authority as directed by the Board and agreed in a MoU linking the Society and this organisation; such direction will be recorded in the minutes of Board meetings.
+(xi) The Board shall have the power of appointing an organisation (“The Executive Office”) to act as the agent of the Board with the delegated authority as directed by the Board and agreed in a Service Level Agreement (SLA) between the Society and this organisation; such direction will be recorded in the minutes of Board meetings.

 A member of the Board shall cease to hold office if he or she: